 We also passed an Owl Cafe where there was a lovely owl out the front very tame, but very wrong too.

 Then it was time to say good bye to our wonderful guide Akiko and head our own way back to Shidome.

 We would like to thank Tokyo Free Guide service for providing us with our great guide.

 This was my eighth trip to Tokyo but I had never gotten to Kamakura before.

 Mum and I caught the train to Shinagawa and transferred to the train for Kamakura.
 It took us about 50 minutes from Shinagawa, a distance of around 50 kilometres.

-Kamakura is most well known for the Daibutsu, at temple, but we discovered on our arrival that there are many more shrines and temples than we expected.
+Kamakura is most well known for the Daibutsu, at Kotoku-in temple, but we discovered on our arrival that there are many more shrines and temples than we expected.

 We went to the tourist information office at the station and they told us which bus to take.
 The buses have announcements in Japanese and English so we got off at the right stop which was across the road from the temple.

 Lots of school children everywhere, they are the ones with the yellow caps on.